kxytechnologies/kxy-python/docs/latest/introduction/getting_started/index.rst

 	0.855179

 The higher the number is relative to the entropy of the responsee, the better.
-A value of 0 means no model can successfully solve this classification problem using provided features, no matter how complex, no matter how deep.
-In such as case, resources should be allocated to looking for more relevant dataset to use as features, rather than increasing model complexity.
+A value of 0 means no model can successfully solve this classification problem using provided inputs, no matter how complex, no matter how deep.
+In such as case, resources should be allocated to looking for more relevant dataset to use as inputs, rather than increasing model complexity.

 .. code-block:: python